“Texas’ Most Historic Music Venue”

 Birth of a Legend

-The Past: Icons, Outlaws & Unforgettable Nights
+Music History: The Icons, The Outlaws & Unforgettable Nights

 Through the decades, the Longhorn Ballroom became a sanctuary for artists on every edge of the musical map: country giants, jazz innovators, soul and R&B trailblazers, Tejano stars, punk revolutionaries, and rock legends.
 Its stage has held the weight of history, hosting performances that shaped Dallas culture and rippled across the nation.

 From Bob Wills to Nat King Cole, from Patsy Cline to James Brown, from the Sex Pistols to Willie Nelson — the Ballroom earned its reputation as the room where anything could happen.
-Explore the full history and legendary performances:

 The Future